-According to a National Gardening Survey, more than six million people nationwide took up gardening last year (millennials, ages 18 to 34, accounting for 80 percent of that total).
-We’re watching this dynamic play out in unequaled demand for unique, sustainable, and social share-worthy plants and for gardening to be a differentiator of sorts.
+According to a National Gardening Survey, more than six million people nationwide took up gardening last year.
+(Millennials, ages 18 to 34, accounting for 80 percent of that total).
+We're watching this dynamic play out in unequaled demand for unique, sustainable, and social share-worthy plants.
+Also, for gardening to be a differentiator of sorts.

-As sensitivity about how we impact our habitat increases, and old plants become new friends, we’re changing not only what we garden, but how we garden.
+Sensitivity about how we impact our habitat has increased and old plants have become new friends.
+We're changing not only what we garden, but how we garden.
 It looks like an interesting year!

 Roses and Rhodies Renaissance

-The shifting relationship between humans and the environment has changed the balance of nature and we continue to deal with the effects.
-What’s new is that we’re beginning to explore how the act of gardening effects people as well as impacting the planet, and to view gardening as a type of differentiator.
-We’re seeing (thanks to social media) a new type of tribalism where the shared experience of gardening inspires a leafy sort of group therapy (see our 2017 trends report on “Floratourism”).
-As we seek and find community, the garden has become not only a place of refuge and comfort, but also a way to define a world view.
+The shifting relationship between humans and the environment has changed the balance of nature.
+We continue to deal with the effects.
+What's new is that we're beginning to explore how the act of gardening effects people and the planet.
+Also, to view gardening as a type of differentiator.
+We're seeing (thanks to social media) a new type of tribalism.
+Where the shared experience of gardening inspires a leafy sort of group therapy (see our 2017 trends report on “Floratourism”).
+As we seek and find community, the garden has become a place of refuge and comfort.
+Plus a way to define a world view.

 Pitch Perfect Pines

 “This genius genus of plants feels fresh and wow-worthy, inspiring a new generation of gardeners to see them with fresh eyes.”